 10. Use contrast to your advantage.

-It may sound obvious, but contrast is a major component of a font’s readability.
+It may sound obvious, but of the key principles of design contrast is especially a major component of a font’s readability.
 Contrast is achieved by the use of space and color.
 Dark text on a pale background is favorably for blogs and books because it provides the viewer a better reading experience for longer blocks of text.
 Colored type should be reserved for headlines and display text.

 Responsive web design brings an entirely new set of considerations for how typography is delivered consistently across multiple devices from small smartphone screens to 60-inch HD TVs.